Zemon-tech/zemonDev/backend/CRUCIBLE_IMPLEMENTATION.md

 ### Phase 2: API Expansion

-- Implement remaining API endpoints for notes, chats, etc.
+- Implement endpoints for fetching latest and historical analyses per user/problem
+- Implement endpoint for reattempt (new draft creation)
 - Add controllers for each new model
 - Create comprehensive tests

 ### Phase 3: Frontend Integration

+- Update UI to enforce editor/result page access control
+- Add reattempt and news/history features
 - Update WorkspaceContext
 - Implement API service functions
 - Enhance components to use new APIs